 Shell wants to be a leading player in the transport system of tomorrow.
 That is why we are taking action today, investing in a range of new transport fuels with low or no carbon emissions, and helping our customers to offset the transport emissions that are less easy to avoid.

-Powering more of the cars we drive with clean electricity is essential to addressing both growing CO2 emissions and air pollution across the UK.
-That’s why Shell is investing in EV infrastructure to meet the charging needs of electric vehicle drivers.
+Powering more of the cars we drive with clean energy is essential to addressing both growing CO2 emissions and air pollution across the UK.
+That’s why Shell is investing in EV infrastructure to meet the electric mobility charging needs of electric vehicle drivers – at home, at work or on the go.